SU_A_27

 [r] No. No.

-[i] And she is also from your city?
+[i] And she also comes from your city?

 [r] Also in Antwerp.

-[i] I mean is she also from Mosul?
-Ah she is your sister-in-law?
+[i] I mean she is also out Mosul?
+Ah she is your sister -in -law?

-Yes, she is my sister-in-law.
-The sister of my wife.
-So that was really fast…yes.
-Learning the language…it was fast too.
+[r] Yes she is my sister -in -law.
+My wife’s sister.
+So that was really fast … yes.
+The work too.
+Learning the language … It was also fast.
 The work was also fast.
-When I came to Belgium, I was really like this… Ah, come on!
-Give it all!
-Come on, wake up in the morning and go to work!
-I was really happy… but because of the problems with my work I regretted it a bit.
+When I came to Belgium I was really like that … “Ah come on.
+Give everything.
+Come on.
+“Wake up in the morning and go to work.
+I was really happy … But because of the problems with my work, I regretted it a bit.

 [i] And what was your first impression about Belgian people?